catsAndSolenoids/yldCat/source/_posts/build.md

 title: Build it
 ---

-# assemble the frame
-Let's start by building the frame of the catbot, for this phase you will need
+To assemble the frame of the catbot you will need

 - all wodden bits from the kit
 - the 2 servomotors